How to Create Audio Ads: 8 Tips for Digital Advertising

 Furthermore, the listener is much more mobile.
 Traditional radio tends to reach people in the car, at home, or at work.
 However, when it comes to online radio, listeners could be anywhere, as long as they have a connected device.

 As Dale Carnegie aptly pointed out in his classic book How To Win Friends and Influence People, people like listening to friendly people who speak clearly and in a conversational manner.
-This has never been truer than in present day, when relatable voice over reads are dominating the advertising space.
+This has never been truer than in the present day, when relatable voice over reads are dominating the advertising space.

 When you post your voice over job for your audio ad, you can provide artistic direction to auditioning voice over actors that includes a read that’s conversational and friendly.